What is Sandboxing? The Types, Benefits & Challenges

 What Are the Challenges of Sandboxing?

-Despite its significant benefits in enhancing cybersecurity, sandboxing presents several challenges.
+Despite its benefits in enhancing cybersecurity, sandboxing presents several challenges to those looking for true data security, including:

 1. Resource intensity: maintaining sandbox environments demands considerable computing resources, which can strain system performance and escalate operational costs.
 To end users, this may impede application performance, leading to slower response times, frustration, and reduced efficiency.